Cyb3rn0id/MAX7219sz_PIC_lib/README.md

 #### Pins used
 You need 3 GPIOS defined as outputs: Data, Clock and Latch (!CS/LOAD).

+### Setup

+Changes to be made in the header library (_MAX7219sz.h_):
+- change _DIGITS_ value to fit your display
+- change delay functions if you want to use a different delay library
+- change GPIO definitions

 ### Library Functions

 ```c
 void MAX7219_init(void)
 ```
-Initialize the MAX7219 using the number of digits defined by constant DIGITS in library header file, _NODECODE_ mode, max brightness.
+Initialize the MAX7219 using the number of digits defined by constant _DIGITS_ in library header file, _NODECODE_ mode, max brightness.

 ---